shijistar/enum-plus/packages/plugin-i18next/README.md

 `@enum-plus/i18next` is a plugin for `enum-plus` that automatically integrates with [i18next](https://www.i18next.com/) to achieve internationalization of enum labels.
 It allows you to use i18next localization keys in your enum definitions, which are dynamically displayed as translated text for the current language.

+> This plugin does not support automatic UI updates after switching languages, which requires integration with front-end frameworks (such as React, Vue, etc.).
+Please consider using the [@enum-plus/plugin-react](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-react) or [@enum-plus/plugin-vue](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-vue) plugins.

 ## Installation

 ```bash